Pranav9347/8_puzzle_AI/README.md

 - Click on 'New game' button to get a different configuration to start with
 - Click on 'Solution' to view the step-wise moves to solve the problem in minimum moves!
 (Try solving by yourself before looking up the solution)

 #### Note: The 8-puzzle has a mathematical property: only half of the possible configurations are solvable.
 This depends on the number of inversions: It is not possible to solve the puzzle if number of inversions is odd in the given configuration.
+(Only solvable configurations are generated in this game)